On the two-dimensional singular stochastic viscous nonlinear wave equations: Introduction

-\noi and its Wick powers $:\!\Psi^\l \!:$, $\l\in \N$, all belong to $C([0,T];W^{-\eps,\infty}(\T^2))$, almost surely.
-Then, with the embedding $H^1(\T^3) \subset L^6(\T^3)$, a slight modification of the proofs of Theorems~\ref{THM:LWP} and \ref{THM:GWP1} shows that (i) for $k = 2, 3$, (the renormalized version of) SvNLW \eqref{3NLW1} on $\T^3$ is locally well-posed in $\H^s(\T^3)$, $ s\ge 1$, and (ii) (the renormalized version of) the cubic SvNLW \eqref{3NLW1} (with $k = 3$) on $\T^3$ is globally well-posed in $\H^s(\T^3)$, $ s\ge 1$.
-Due to the more restrictive range of Sobolev's inequality on $\T^3$, however, the proof of Theorem \ref{THM:LWP} does not apply to SNLW \eqref{3NLW1} on $\T^3$ for $k \geq 4$.
+When $\al = \frac {3-d}{2}$, the stochastic convolution $\Psi$ in \eqref{psi5} has regularity slightly below 0 and we need to apply the Wick renormalization to study the equation.
+When $d = 1$, the local well-posedness for general $k \ge2$ and the pathwise global well-posedness in the cubic case ($k = 3$) as in Theorems \ref{THM:LWP} and \ref{THM:GWP1}, respectively, hold true with the same proofs.
+When $d = 3$ (corresponding to the space-time white noise forcing), in view of the embedding $H^1(\T^3) \subset L^6(\T^3)$, a slight modification of the proofs of Theorems~\ref{THM:LWP} and \ref{THM:GWP1} shows that (a) for $k = 2, 3$, (the renormalized version of) SvNLW \eqref{Y1} (with $\al = 0$) on $\T^3$ is locally well-posed in $\H^s(\T^3)$, $ s\ge 1$, and (b) (the renormalized version of) the cubic SvNLW \eqref{Y1} (with $k = 3$ and $\al = 0$) on $\T^3$ is globally well-posed in $\H^s(\T^3)$, $ s\ge 1$.
+Due to the more restrictive range of Sobolev's inequality on $\T^3$, however, the proof of Theorem \ref{THM:LWP} does not apply to SvNLW \eqref{Y1} (with $\al = 0$) on $\T^3$ for $k \geq 4$.
 In this case, one needs to make use of the (wave) Strichartz estimates to prove local well-posedness.
-We will address this issue in a forthcoming work.
+In higher dimensions, one also needs to use the Strichartz estimates (except for $d = 4$ and $k = 2$, which can be handled by Sobolev's embedding).
+We, however, do not pursue this issue in this paper.

+When $\al > \frac {3-d}{2}$, the stochastic convolution $\Psi$ in \eqref{psi5} has even lower regularity, possibly requiring a further renormalization; see Part (ii) below.
+For values of $\al$ close to $\frac {3-d}{2}$, the proof of local well-posedness (Theorem \ref{THM:LWP}) is applicable but the value of $\al$ depends on the degree $k$ of the nonlinearity.
+For higher values of $\al$, one needs to use a more sophisticated approach such as the paracontrolled approach \cite{GKO2, OOTol, OOTol2, Bring2} together with the Strichartz estimates.
+As for the global well-posedness, the proof of Theorem \ref{THM:GWP1} crucially exploits the logarithmic divergence of the stochastic convolution and thus it is not applicable to the case $\al > \frac {3-d}{2}$.